 3. Develop A Solid Onboarding Strategy

 A shortcoming in sales organisations especially with new hires is the lack of proper onboarding.
 New sales reps or sales managers might be “shown the ropes” or given an orientation within their first week.
-However, a formal structure that allows new sales reps or managers to really follow a process and learn the business and grow is rear.
+However, a formal structure that allows new sales reps or managers to really follow a process and learn the business and grow is rare.

 HR in conjunction with sales leadership can map out an onboarding process to support new hires within the sales space.
 This has two benefits: